Last Updated on January 24, 2023 by Jeremy

 For those who are willing to walk, there are a number of surface lots in downtown Pittsburgh operated by the city that offer $7-$8 night and weekend rates and availability can be monitored on the ParkPGH app on your way to the city.
 During our 1pm game, for example, ample street parking was still available in the North Side (especially in Allegheny Commons) at around 10:30am, but those fill up from there.

-It is quite important to note that the roads near Heinz Field are completely restricted during game days.
+It is quite important to note that the roads near Acrisure Stadium are completely restricted during game days.
 Meters are turned off and cars will be towed (we saw two within a few minutes of arriving).
 This includes during residential areas that are listed as permit only and game day fines are quite expensive (think $250 or more).

-Heinz Field has a number of food options ranging from conventional stadium fare like nachos and pizza to local favorites like Primanti Brothers.
-We'd argue that the food scene at Heinz Field isn't that great, but there are some options for barbecue and wings and prices tend to hover around the $9-$10 mark for most items.
+Acrisure Stadium has a number of food options ranging from conventional stadium fare like nachos and pizza to local favorites like Primanti Brothers.
+We'd argue that the food scene at Acrisure Stadium isn't that great, but there are some options for barbecue and wings and prices tend to hover around the $9-$10 mark for most items.

 Good, but not great.

 For those who can arrive early, the North Shore is home to many great restaurants that we'd recommend eating at instead, including Burgatory, Southern Tier, and more.
-If you are up for a bit more of a walk, there are numerous restaurants on Western Avenue such as Bier's Pub or Nicky's Thai Kitchen and Federal Galley is always a delicious option about 15 or so minutes away.
+If you are up for a bit more of a walk, there are numerous restaurants on Western Avenue such as Nicky's Thai Kitchen, and Federal Galley is always a delicious option about 15 or so minutes away.

 Many food vendors set up around the tailgaters in the surface lots as well, so you would not go hungry by frequenting these as well.
 The team from Peppi's Subs was visible hawking subs on our last game, and their price point was not too bad either.

 With regards to drinking, prices are pretty expensive inside the stadium.
-A standard water bottle is $4.75 in 2018, and a 1L is well over $6!
-As such, upgrading to a Gatorade ($5.50) or beer ($8-$10 for domestic, $10-$12 for craft) could be an alternative option.
+A standard bottled drink was $5.89 in 2021, and a 1L of water is well over $7!
+As such, upgrading to a Gatorade ($6.09) or beer ($10-$12 for domestic, upwards of $15 for craft) could be an alternative option.
 But while there are numerous craft beers available, we have to admit that aside from a few staples from Southern Tier there weren't too many exciting for us and we don't drink inside the stadium.
+Cocktails also ran close to $20 as well.

-For those who can pre-game, Stage AE offers many good game day prices on 24 oz domestics at about $5 each and often has free live music and clean toilets as well.
-But if you're looking for a good craft beer, you can't go wrong with a beer or two at Southern Tier before entering the stadium.
+For those who can pre-game, Stage AE offers many good game day prices on 24 oz domestics and often has free live music and clean toilets as well.
+But if you're looking for a good craft beer, you can't go wrong with a beer or two at Southern Tier before entering the stadium- three beers there ran about $20.

 Pre-Game and Post-Game Logistics